Rick-Phoenix/protoschema/README.md

 let my_reusable_fields = reusable_fields!(
   1 => uint64!("id"),
-  // This will automatically add google/protobuf/timestamp.proto to the receiving file 2 => timestamp!("created_at"),
+  // This will automatically add google/protobuf/timestamp.proto
+  // to the receiving file's imports
+  2 => timestamp!("created_at"),
   3 => timestamp!("updated_at"),
-  // This will add the import to the receiving file
   4 => uint64!("with_custom_option")
     .add_option(my_reusable_option.clone())
-    .add_import("my_other_package/v1/file.proto")
+    // This will add the import to the receiving file .add_import("my_other_package/v1/file.proto")
 );